sugnet/RTutorial/docs/01-intro.md

 ````

-At the top of the text editor, click on *Knit* to create the HTML document.
+At the top of the text editor, click on *Knit* to create the *<span style="color:#BE99FF">.html</span>* document.
 Note that with the down arrow, options *Knit to PDF* and *Knit to Word* can also be chosen.
 The output format is also specified in line 5 of the text file with `output: html_document`.
-Had we chosen PDF as output format, it would be `output: pdf_document`.
-Typically, R Markdown is used for reporting, directly incorporating the R code and output.
+Had we chosen *<span style="color:#BE99FF">.pdf</span>* as output format, it would be `output: pdf_document`.
+Typically, *<span style="color:#BE99FF">R Markdown</span>* is used for reporting, directly incorporating the R code and output.
 For more formal documents with Figure and Table caption references, tables of content, etc. the R package `bookdown` should be used.
 Install the package and replace the output statement with `output:bookdown::pdf_document2`.
 For more information on the use of bookdown, [click here](https://bookdown.org/).

 ## Command line editing

-Commands given in an R session are stored together with commands given in previous sessions in a file <span style="color:#FFB3B3">.History</span> in the same folder as the <span style="color:#FFB3B3">.RData</span> file.
+Commands given in an R session are stored together with commands given in previous sessions in a file *<span style="color:#FF9696">.History</span>* in the same folder as the *<span style="color:#FF9696">.RData</span>* file.
 In an R session previous commands can be retrieved at the R prompt by pressing the *up* and *down* arrow keys.
 A previous command can then be edited using the *backspace*, *delete*, *home*, *end* keys as well as the shortcuts for *copy* and *paste*.